 Martinez also owns a better OBP than Brett, Gwynn, Rickey Henderson, and Wade Boggs — all clear-cut Hall of Famers.
 The Mariners icon also had a better slugging percentage than players universally recognized for their power bats — Rice, Reggie Jackson, and Harmon Killebrew.

+Among right-handed hitters, few in the Hall were better at reaching base than Martinez.
+Only Rogers Hornsby (.434), Jimmie Foxx (.428), and Thomas (.419) had a higher OBP.
 Just nine righty hitters posted a better OPS than the career Mariner and only three — Willie Mays (.941), Thomas (.974), and Bagwell (.948) — played since Neil Armstrong first set foot on the moon in 1969.

 In my estimation, the information I’ve shared demonstrates Edgar Martinez is a Hall of Famer.
 Nevertheless, his candidacy will continue to spur spirited debate among BBWAA members and the baseball community at large.